British Formula 3 1979

 With honours divided, British F3's run of projecting its champion straight into F1 stopped with Serra.
 The Brazilian progressed instead to F2 with the Project Four team, moving into F1 a year later with Fittipaldi.
 Ironically this was the first time there was a single British championship, the BARC and BRDC championships having merged for 1979.

-Ground effect reached F3 in 1979 but none of the constructors could adapt the new technology to production cars.
-The March 793 was basically a 783 with wing-profile sidepods and - sometimes - skirts but the narrow 783 tub lent itself well to this adaptation and the 793 won all but one race in Britain.
+Ground effect reached F3 in 1979 but none of the constructors could easily adapt the new technology to production cars.
+The March 793 'pod' car was basically a 783 with wing-profile sidepods and flexible - or sometimes sliding - skirts, but the narrow 783 tub lent itself well to this adaptation, and the 793 won all but one race in Britain.
+March also built a 79C, a F3 version of the 792, but testing proved it was not competitive.
 The overweight Chevron B47 was also a wing-car version of a 1978 car but in this case the sidepods were too narrow to be effective and it managed just one wet-weather win.
 After dominating 1978, Ralt almost vanished from F3 in 1979 as their prospective customers waited in vain for the new ground-effect RT3 to become available.
 A scaled-down version of the F2 RT2 design, the car showed promise in testing.
 The Argo JM3 also proved quick on occasions and it was these two designs that looked best placed to challenge March in 1980.

 The races